Assigning Multi-Robot Tasks to Multitasking Robots: Related Work

-Physical constraints may assume various types.
-For example, co-location constraints on capabilities, such as sensor and motor capabilities, have been considered in~\cite{vig} and generalized in~\cite{yu2, yu3, parker2}.
+Co-location constraints have been explicitly considered in~\cite{vig} and generalized in~\cite{yu2, yu3, parker2}.
 However, one common limitation of these prior works is that they all ignore the inter-dependencies between these constraints, which can result in infeasible solutions.
-Most prior works on the MT-MR problem also consider such physical constraints, but in simplified forms and thus have limited applicability.
-For example, previous works have considered overlapping coalitions~\cite{shehory1996formation, dang2006overlapping} but assume the influences of these constraints are captured by the utilities of coalitions.
-That approach not only imposes a challenge on the domain designer but also implies that the constraints are independent across assignments, which is restrictive.
-The consideration of physical constraints is especially relevant for multitasking since its feasibility depends critically on the compatibility of these constraints, which are required to handle multiple tasks simultaneously.
-Although multitasking robots have been considered in~\cite{shiroma2009comutar}, no physical constraints were considered there.
+For multitasking, in particular, its feasibility depends critically on the compatibility of these constraints in complex and interactive ways, which are required to handle multiple tasks simultaneously.
+Although multitasking robots have been considered before, such as in~\cite{shiroma2009comutar}, no physical constraints were considered.
+A prior work~\cite{smith} that looked into generally formulating physical constraints, however, operates under a restricted problem setting where the set of assignments is given, which we will extend in this work to create and optimize assignments.
 A general approach to considering physical constraints would enable a multi-robot system to express real-world problems and generalize to novel scenarios more effectively.

-Other related work includes work in action languages \cite{actionlanguages}. \cite{khandelwal-bc} deals with indirect action effects in planning, but our work examines these effects in robot task allocation.
-That work also only examines single robots, where ours allows for multiple agents. ~\cite{alferes-lups} and \cite{qiao-eca} are similar to our work, but applied to logic programs.
+The way in which physical constraints are formulated in this work resembles how works in action languages \cite{actionlanguages, khandelwal-bc, pddl+, pddl+2} deal with indirect action effects in planning, but our work examines these effects in robot task allocation: these prior works only examine single robots, whereas ours allows for multiple agents. ~\cite{alferes-lups} and \cite{qiao-eca} applied a similar concept for event modeling, which is applied to logic programs.
+In addition, the indirect action effects in these prior works are generally not allowed to interact with each other.